michaelkkehoe/bpf-workshop/tutorial.md

 ### Excercise 4: TCPConnect
 1. Try running the [tcpv4connect.py](https://github.com/iovisor/bcc/blob/master/examples/tracing/tcpv4connect.py) script in the [tracing folder](https://github.com/iovisor/bcc/tree/master/examples/tracing)
-2. Make a copy of this program and add functionality to print when a TCP connection is closed.
+2. Make a copy of this program and add functionality to print when a TCP connection is closed (Hint `tcp_close`)

 ### Extra Study
 * You can find extra tutorials from Sasha Goldstein [here](https://github.com/goldshtn/linux-tracing-workshop)